lookatitude/flux-infra/README.md

 - 4 - bootstrap flux on your system
 - 5 - Check all is running correctly
 - 6 - review the file structure and how to organize your clusters
+- 7 - Infrastructure example install ingress-nginx
+    - 7.1 - Add a source
+    - 7.2 - Add ingress nginx components to be deployed
+    - 7.3 - Add the specific configurations for your cluster
+    - 7.4 - Confirm all is running

 ## 0 - Clone this repo